Review by Bonnie Cehovet

 The deck works best for well-educated males or females with questions about generational conflict and moral ambiguities in a rapidly changing world.
 Ovenall's newly-devised chalice spread generates interplay with client because it shows consequences of alternative routes.
 The deck throws responsibility back on the querent and emphasises influences, seen and unseen, which come down through family the form of clannish behaviour and also echoes from ancestors, not far-off ones but those no longer living who nevertheless have had an impact on those alive today.
 My advice would be to read the manual from cover to cover and ingest the big picture before trying the deck out on a client.
 Although the images are compelling, they're complex and unfamiliar.
 Also, take the time to 'talk' to each figure depicted in each card before you use the deck professionally.

-See the card images of Victoria Regina Tarot or find out the details.
+See card images from the Victoria Regina Tarot